RusticiSoftware/scormcloud-api-v2-client-net/docs/CourseApi.md

 <a name="getimportjobstatus"></a>
 # **GetImportJobStatus**
-> ImportResultSchema GetImportJobStatus (string importJobId)
+> ImportJobResultSchema GetImportJobStatus (string importJobId)

 Check the status of an import job.